evlaV/steamos-atomupd/doc/client.md

   it somewhere and bail out.
 - step 2: the client open an existing JSON file describing an update, and apply it.
-- step 1 + step 2: the client query for update, get an answer, the apply it.
+- step 1 + step 2: the client query for update, get an answer, then apply it.

 Update scenarios
 ----------------

 #### Scenario 1 - Unattended

 This is the case of a Steam device that will boot in "low-power mode", sneakily during the night, and update itself without asking for permission.

 In this case, we just need a systemd service file that invokes the client after the boot is complete.
 The client does all the job of querying for an update, and applying it if it's found, then exit.
 After it exits, systemd should either poweroff or reboot the device.

 Note that we WANT to reboot (and not poweroff) after an update is applied.
 And the machine should boot with full capabilities (not low-power), so that the GPU is enabled, and things like building the graphics driver (ie. dkms) can happen.
 Only after this is done, we can consider that the update is complete, which means that the user can boot his device and use it immediately, rather than wait 2 minutes because dkms is running to "finish" the update (that would be poor user experience).